3303-Firefighting-Drone-Swarm-Group1/Iteration-5/README.md

-# Iteration-3

-### Contributions in this Iteration
-# iteration-3
-Iteration 3
+Iteration-4

 Contributions
-README.TXT - Marc <br/>
+README.TXT - Sam <br/>
-UML Diagrams - Ahmed Babar<br/>
+UML Diagrams - Lucas <br/>
-Coding - Lucas Sam<br/>
+Coding - Lucas Abdulaziz Marc <br/>
-Testing - Abdul Aziz<br/>
+Testing - Ahmed <br/>

-## How to Run
+How to Run

-1. Download file using .zip on Github.
+Download file using .zip on Github.
 Extract project.
-2. Run the Main.java File.
+Run the Main.java File.
+How to Run Tests
+*Requires JUnit
+(Tests for Iteration 4) Run the DroneSubsystemTest, IncidentMessageTest and IncidentTest.
+If they pass then Faults are detected and handled.

-## Changes implemented in Third Iteration
+Changes implemented in Fourth Iteration
-Will be explained by group members.
-- Use of RPCClient/Server architecture
-- Scheduling of Multiple Drones
-- Testing of newly implemented systems
-- Updated Class Diagram
+Addition of fault detection using timing events Detection of zone arrival failures and stuck nozzle/bay doors Hard fault handling for nozzle/bay door issues (drone shutdown) Input file format updated to support fault injection System updated to log and display drone faults in status output Testing of fault detection and system recovery logic Updated Class Diagram to reflect new fault handling components

-## Related Diagrams:
+Related Diagrams:

-### Class Diagram of all interacting systems
+Class Diagram of all interacting systems
 ![Class Diagram](Iteration 3/diagrams/SYSC_3303_Iteration_3_ClassDiagram.png)
-### UML Sequence Diagram
+UML Sequence Diagram
 ![Sequence Diagram](Iteration 3/diagrams/SYSC_3303_Assignment_2_UML_Sequence.PNG)